Hashino/minimal.nvim/README.md

 # Introduction
 `minimal.nvim` comes in two flavors: `bare-minimum` and `featureful`.
-Whereas the first contains only the bare minimum for having completions + lsp + fuzzy in neovim, the featureful version also contains some quality of life plugins
+Whereas the first contains only the bare minimum for having completions + lsp + fuzzy finding in neovim, the featureful version also contains some quality of life/appearance plugins

 ## Screenshots